RehbeinKobs/boolean-expression-calculator/README.md

 The Boolean Expression Calculator is a simple command line tool for calculating boolean expressions.
 # Instalation
 ### Compiling
-To compile the program, use the following command:
+To compile the program, run the following command in the src directory:

 `gcc main.c str-functions.c operations.c -o app`
 ### Running